 In order to request the Open Expression Observers to attend an event, please complete this form.

 Do you want to get in contact with the Open Expression Observers?
-Please email Thom Julian, Director of Community Life and Standards, at firstname.lastname@example.org!
+Please email Thom Julian, Associate Dean of Students, at firstname.lastname@example.org!